Ephigenia/franklin/README.md

 franklin is a library for storing and displaying various metrics aquired through different apis, web-services or scraped contents.
 Check the [franklin demo page](http://franklin2.marceleichner.de/) for a first impression.

+One important ambition for franklin is that all access is made through public available content.
+No use of any API keys or tokens which makes it easier to setup.

 # List of available tests

 Checkout the wiki for a complete list of the 35+ tests that can be displayed using franklin: [franklin wiki](https://github.com/Ephigenia/franklin/wiki)